 Like Chatfuel, ManyChat too offers an extremely intuitive and user-friendly bot-building system, that requires zero coding experience.
 Being able to quickly merge with SMS, email, CRMs, and major messaging platforms via zapier integration is a plus, as is the ability to schedule targeted campaign messages by timezone.
 Another positive is the platform’s bot cloning function, which allows you to duplicate entire bots in addition to conversations, intents and messages across different bots.

 But unlike many platforms discussed here, ManyChat does not feature NLP and relies on manually inputted keywords and if/then logic to fuel its interactions with users.
-This is a critical issue in today’s chatbot arena since NLP is quickly becoming a basic standard for both premium and lower-tier conversational AI platforms.
+This is a critical issue in today’s chatbot arena since NLP is quickly becoming a basic standard for both premium and lower-tier Generative Conversational AI platforms.

 Started in 2008, PandoraBots is one of the oldest and most widely used chatbot development frameworks out there, hosting over 250,000 developers within its community.